drliangjin/minipy/docs/anaconda.md

 3. Open Anaconda Prompt

-4. Create a new virtual environment by typing: conda create -n minipy python=3.7
+4. Create a new virtual environment by typing: `conda create -n minipy python=3.7`

-5. Return or Type Y to continue the process
+5. Press `Return` or Type `Y` and `Return` to continue the process

-6. Once created, you can now activate the environment: conda activate minipy
+6. Once created, you can now activate the environment: `conda activate minipy`

-7. You should see the prompt now turns to be something like this (minipy) C:>...
-Congratulations!
+7. You should see the prompt now turns to be something like this `(minipy) C:>...` Congratulations!
 You installed Python 3.7 inside our conda virtual environment

-8. Now you need to install required packages such as Jupyter by entering: conda install Jupyter
+8. Now you need to install required packages such as Jupyter by entering: `conda install Jupyter`

 9. Install other packages such as NumPy, Pandas, BeautifulSoup using step 8

-10. Fire up Jupyter Notebook by typing: jupyter notebook
+10. Fire up Jupyter Notebook by typing: `jupyter notebook`

-11. Note: remember to activate this virtual environment before lauching Jupyter Notebook, or you will get a "command does not exist" error.
+11. Note: remember to activate this virtual environment before lauching Jupyter Notebook (step 6), or you will get a "command does not exist" error.

 ## macOS Users: